gorn/rspreadsheet/README.md

 rspreadsheet
 ============

-Manipulating spreadsheets with Ruby (read / create /modify OpenDocument Spreadsheet).
+Manipulating spreadsheets with Ruby.
+It allows you to read, modify, write or create new OpenDocument Spreadsheet files.